Preparing Your CV for Chinese Employers

 Language Considerations

-If you’re applying to an international company, an English CV may suffice.
+If you’re applying to an international company in China, an English CV may suffice.

-For local roles, consider translating your CV into Mandarin—but ensure the translation is accurate.
+For local roles, translating your CV into Mandarin is often necessary.

 How to Tailor Your CV for Specific Industries